TexasInstruments/edgeai-tidl-tools/test/reports/README.md

+> **Note:** Operator test reports are currently not available for this release.
+Please keep an eye on master branch for the test reports once it is available in the upcoming days.

 # Test Reports

 This directory contains comprehensive operator test reports for various TI SoC.
 These reports are generated using the pytest-based [TIDL Unit Test Framework](../tidl_unit/README.md) and are published for each release of edgeai-tidl-tools.